 The make-or-break deal starts with the construction of the spinning reel.
 The construction determines the durability and resilience of the reel under certain conditions.
 Currently, the market is thriving with options made out of graphite composite or aluminum alloy.

 While metal is another contender, the material is more likely to fall prey to corrosion.
-Graphite has become the ideal choice for anglers when fishing in saltwater, whereas aluminum is slightly heavy and expensive than other materials.
+Graphite has become the ideal choice for anglers when fishing in saltwater, whereas aluminum is slightly heavier and more expensive than other materials.
 Carbon composite material provides the best of the worlds — aluminum and graphite.

 The drag system is another imperative consideration in considering the kind of spinning reel you are looking for.
 The reason this becomes a vital facet of selection is large because of the battle against bass fish.
 The role of the drag system is to apply counter pressure on the line once the fish is hooked to your line.
 The recommended drag power is 15 pounds, however, we also recommend having something much more than this number.